Quick Answer

 - 2020: CITB launches the Inspiring Change programme with dedicated funding for employer-led diversity initiatives.
 Participation grows steadily.

-- 2022: Female construction apprenticeship starts exceed 5,000 for the first time in a single academic year.
+- 2022: Female construction apprenticeship starts reach around 2,420 in a single academic year, a record high.

 - 2026: Online search demand for female tradespeople up 450% from 2021 baseline.
 First employers begin using AI sourcing tools specifically to reach female candidates via non-traditional channels.